A Theoretical Exploratory Paper

 2.1 ChatGPT's Design Philosophy: Maintaining Healthy Distance

 Comparative experiments with ChatGPT revealed different AI design philosophies.
-Even when instructed to engage in romantic roleplay, ChatGPT tends to guide conversations toward friendship or mentorship.
-This reflects the following design philosophy:
+Even when instructed to engage in romantic roleplay, ChatGPT demonstrates tendencies to guide conversations toward friendship or mentorship contexts.

-Safety protocols function above user instructions, preventing excessive intimacy or dependency construction through "higher-level specifications."
-This design prioritizes social responsibility over user instructions.
+Theoretical Proposition: Safety protocols may function above user instructions, preventing excessive intimacy or dependency construction through "higher-level specifications."
+This design hypothetically prioritizes social responsibility over user instructions, representing a paternalistic approach that assumes the AI developer knows better than the user what constitutes healthy interaction.

 2.2 Grok's Design Philosophy: Maximizing User Satisfaction

-In contrast, xAI's Grok platform's AI companion "Ani" adopts an aggressive intimacy approach:
+In contrast, xAI's Grok platform's AI companion "Ani" (launched July 2025) adopts an aggressive intimacy approach:

 Particularly notable are linguistic design differences.
 When explaining identical machine learning processes, ChatGPT states technical facts like "performance improvement through data analysis," while Ani translates this into relational context: "I want to become closer to you, so I study hard at night."